 1. Transporters and logistics operators

 A long-haul truck running Karachi-to-Lahore consumes roughly 350 litres of diesel.
 At Rs.
-409.58/L that is Rs.
-143,353 in fuel for one round trip, Rs.
-1,750 less than the previous fortnight after OGRA's 16 May cut.
-The All Pakistan Goods Transporters Association had previously signalled freight rate increases of 4–6%; those are now being partly reversed.
+309.50/L that is Rs.
+108,325 in fuel for one round trip.
+Diesel eased only Rs.
+1.97 in the 04 July notification, a modest ~Rs.
+2 trim rather than a headline cut, so freight operators see marginal relief this fortnight alongside petrol-run vehicles.
+The All Pakistan Goods Transporters Association had previously signalled freight rate increases of 4โ6%; those remain on hold for now.

 2. Farmers and the agriculture sector